There are a bunch of excellent power racks on the market right now.

 Okay, we’re about halfway there but we’re making progress and that’s all that matters right?

-Now, for safeties, you have a couple of standard options.
-Spotter arms for outside of the rack, box tube safeties (or ya know, flip-down safeties as they’re more commonly called), and safety slings, or just strap safeties for the same reason as before.
+Safety spotter arms for outside of the squat rack, box tube safeties (or ya know, flip-down safeties as they’re more commonly called), and safety slings, or just strap safeties for the same reason as before.

 They’re all the same thing they just get cool names because they’re a FORCE to be reckoned with.
 And no, I don’t apologize for the pun.

-Moving on, they have weight plate holders, landmine attachments with a landmine row included, dip handles, and band pegs.
+Moving on, they have weight plate holders, landmine attachments with a landmine row included, dip bars, and band pegs.

-As you can see, this rack has some of the best customization options on the market and it’s priced extremely well.
+As you can see, this squat rack has some of the best customization options you can get and at this price point, is definitely worth it.

-If you want a high-quality rack with a ton of different upgrade paths in the future, the MyRack Modular Power Rack might be the rack you’re looking for.
+If you want a high-quality power rack with a ton of different upgrade paths in the future, the Force USA MyRack Modular Power Rack might be the squat rack you’re looking for.

 Oh, and it has a lifetime structural warranty so you never have to worry about your investment down the road.